jessim/Aaron-Twackleworth/README (Repository Legend).txt

 = = = = = =

 * I'm fuzzy on the whole trunk/branch thing.
-What do I mean, "bad"?
+What do you mean, "bad"?
 * Try to imagine all life as you know it stopping instantaneously and every molecule in your body exploding at the speed of light if you use those.
 * Right.
 That's bad.
 Okay.
 All right.
 Important safety tip.
 Thanks, Egon.